 Credit risk arises from the potential that certain parties will fail to perform their obligations.
-The organization routinely assesses the financial strength of its customers and, as a consequence, believes that its accounts receivable credit risk exposure is limited.
+The organization routinely assesses the financial strength of its members and sponsors and, as a consequence, believes that its accounts receivable credit risk exposure is limited.